Table of Contents

 A typical picture that is most often encountered is:

-- Epidermis: usually hyperplastic and hyperpigmented known as the dirty finger nail sign
+- Epidermis: usually hyperplastic and hyperpigmented, known as the dirty fingernail sign.

-- Dermis: haphazardly arranged fascicles of plump spindle shaped cells that typically lack atypia
+- Dermis: haphazardly arranged fascicles of plump, spindle-shaped cells that typically lack atypia.

-- Edges of lesion: not well defined with individual cells infiltrating between thickened and hylanized collagen bundles (typical keloidal picture), also known as “collagen trapping”.
+- Edges of lesion: not well defined, with individual cells infiltrating between thickened and hylanized collagen bundles (typical keloidal picture); also known as “collagen trapping.”

-- Mitotic figures may be present but atypia is characteristically not seen.
+- Mitotic figures may be present, but atypia is characteristically not seen.

 A cellular variant shows a storiform arrangement embedded in the deep dermis, with a much larger size and increased cellularity.
 It may often extend into the superficial subcutaneous tissue making it difficult to distinguish from an entity called dermatofibrosarcoma protuberans.

-Visualising under a dermatoscope usually presents a peripheral pigment network with a central white area.
+Visualizing under a dermatoscope usually presents a peripheral pigment network with a central white area.

 Indicated in cases where immunosuppressive conditions are suspected.